What Biden's pick for USDA chief will reveal about how he intends to govern

 As a result, Maxwell said, “there’s still a cloud hanging over the USDA on race, and Fudge is perfectly qualified to make long-overdue progress on that front—as well as move the agency forward in other areas as well,” including preparing farmers for climate change and reducing the power of agribusiness companies exert over them.
 Family Farm Action is part of coalition of 16 groups—including Friends of the Earth, the Humane Society of the United States, and the Open Markets Institute—who have endorsed Fudge’s bid to be USDA secretary.

+Those groups were among 160 sustainable-farming, food justice, and environmental organizations to sign a scathing Nov.
+17 letter to the Biden transition opposing Heitkamp as the next USDA chief.
+“Tapping Heitkamp for this position in the Biden Administration would enable the continuation of disastrous Trump-era food and farm policies, jeopardize President-Elect Biden’s climate goals, and boost corporate agribusiness at the expense of family farmers, frontline communities, the environment, hungry families, and animal welfare,” the letter stated.

 Early in his campaign for president, Biden presented himself as a restoration candidate—he promised to wipe away the stain of Trumpism and revive the status quo he helped establish in the Obama era.
 Then came 2020, with its oft-resurgent pandemic, the related economic and hunger crises, and a barrage of climate-related catastrophes, from California’s fires to hurricanes lashing the Gulf and East coasts.
-Biden won the Democratic nomination and ultimately the presidency after refashioning himself as transformational figure with an ambitious agenda for mounting challenges we face.
+Biden won the Democratic nomination and ultimately the presidency after refashioning himself as transformational figure with an ambitious agenda for the mounting challenges we face.

 But Heitkamp’s emergence soon after the election as the favorite for the position hints that Biden remains pulled to the centrist, corporate-friendly policies that have characterized his whole career.
 Whereas choosing Fudge would show an openness to making good on the transformational promises that propelled him to the job he has coveted for decades.